Last updated: 23 May 2018

 How Long Do We Store Your Data For?

 As long as you are an active client

-For an appropriate length of time to facilitate future enquiries you may make within our website CMS
+For an appropriate length of time to facilitate future enquiries you may make directly with us or within our website CMS

 For 6 months following a contact form submission